RuvenBaumgart/Fintech_REST_Api/docs/rest_api.md

   * get all customers

 * GET /api/customers/{secondname}
-  * get all customers of the banking systems by secondname.
+  * get all customers of the banking systems by secondname with address
-  *

 * GET /api/customers/{secondname}?sort=tag
-  * get all customers of the banking system by secondname
+  * get all customers of the banking system by secondname with address
   * and allow to sort the result (default by firstname)

 * GET /api/customers?tag=rating